Tracking

 Gifting collaborations can be paid or unpaid.
 If you’re practicing a no-strings-attached approach, paying is out of the question.
 Since you’re offering your product for free with no expectations, you don’t need to pay the influencer to post about you.

-But if you’re running barter deals, you can offer influencers a unique code or UTM link to earn performance-based commissions.
+As an extra incentive to a creator, you can offer influencers a unique code or UTM link to earn performance-based commissions.
 This helps the brand offer the creator something more than the free product (& get direct conversions) and also allows the influencer to earn.
 Talk about a win-win.
 For example, look at how BURGA gave a personalized discount code to the creator along with gifting the product.

 avatar